sherrimitchell/Sherri-Mitchell-Code-Samples/c-files/README.md

 This repository contains programs written in C created for the Intro to Computer Science Course.
+The samples cover topics including:
+* abstraction
+* algorithms
+* data structures
+* encapsulation
+* resource management